benrau87/ssh_keyscanner/README.md

 # ssh keyscanner - search shodan for a given ssh hostkey fingerprint.

-This tool has two modes, currently.
-It can search given a public-key you provide it, or, it can fingerprint a host and search shodan for similar hosts.
+This tool has thee modes, currently.
+It can search given a public-key you provide it, use a known fingerprint or, it can fingerprint a host and search shodan for similar hosts.

-It currently is incomplete (see the todo list), but works for those uses.

 It now has support for doing the keygrab over tor, and works on hidden services.
 This is useful for finding, uh, shittily configured ones.

 ## Howto:
 The tool has 4 args, outlined below.
 * "-i", for target host.
-You must set either this, -l, or -f.
+You must set either this, -l, -f, or -k
 * "-f", for SSH Public Key file.
+You must set either this, -f, or -i.
+* "-k", for Finger Print that is known.
 You must set either this, -f, or -i.
 * "-l", for lists of target hosts.
 Alternative to -i or -f.
 * "-d", for directories of keys.
 Not yet implemented!
 * "-p", for target port.
 This defaults to 22.